junxit/us-congress-bills-117/metadata.md

 - 2022-09-26 — Placed on the Union Calendar, Calendar No. 375.
 - 2022-09-26 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-493, Part I.
 - 2022-09-26 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-493, Part I.
+- 2022-09-28 — Rules Committee Resolution H. Res.
+1396 Reported to House.
+Rule provides for consideration of H.R.
+3843, H.R.
+7780 and S. 3969.
+Resolution provides for one hour of general debate on each bill and one motion to recommit on H.R.
+7780 and H.R.
+3843 and a motion to commit S. 3969.
+- 2022-09-29 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2022-09-29 — Considered as unfinished business. (consideration: CR H8252-8264)
+- 2022-09-29 — Considered under the provisions of rule H. Res.
+1396. (consideration: CR H8252-8264, H8268-8269; text: CR H8252-8253)
+- 2022-09-29 — DEBATE - The House proceeded with one hour of debate on H.R.
+3843.
+- 2022-09-29 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2022-09-29 — House amendment offered
+- 2022-09-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-09-29 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2022-09-29 — On passage Passed by the Yeas and Nays: 242 - 184 (Roll no. 460). (text: CR H8252-8253)
+- 2022-09-29 — POSTPONED PROCEEDINGS - At conclusion of debate on H.R.
+3843, the Chair put the question on passage of the bill and by voice vote announced the ayes had prevailed.
+Mr. Jordan demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2022-09-29 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 242 - 184 (Roll no. 460).
+- 2022-09-29 — Rule provides for consideration of H.R.
+3843, H.R.
+7780 and S. 3969.
+Resolution provides for one hour of general debate on each bill and one motion to recommit on H.R.
+7780 and H.R.
+3843 and a motion to commit S. 3969.
+- 2022-09-29 — The previous question was ordered pursuant to the rule.